igorcadelima/mapc-g1-pcs5703/README.md

 ### Running

 Using Eclipse:
 1. open src/util/StartServer.java and execute it
 2. open src/util/StartTeams.java and execute it
 3. Select the StartServer console and press ENTER to start the simulation
-4. open and run src/util/StartMonitor.java **(optional)**
+4. open and run src/util/StartMonitor.java **(optional)**.

-Using Ant (each command should be executaed in a different terminal):
+Using Ant (each command should be executed in a different terminal):
 1. *ant server*
 2. *ant java-team*
 3. *ant jcm-team*
-4. *ant monitor* **(optional)**
+4. *ant monitor* **(optional)**.

 License
 ----